-The other information comprises the information in the Report of the Board, but does not include the financial statements and the Auditors' Report thereon.
+The other information comprises the information included in the Report of the Board, other than the financial statements and our auditor's report thereon.
 The Board is responsible for the other information.

-Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.